MariaSeraya/travel/README.md

 ### The second project completed on the course of web-developers from Practicum by Yandex

 **About the project:**
-* educational project (made by brief from Figma);
+* an educational project (made by brief from Figma);
-* landing page dedicated to traveling to unique places: Altai, Karelia, Baikal and others.
+* a landing page dedicated to traveling to unique places: Altai, Karelia, Baikal and others.

 **Used in project:**
 * adaptive layout;